 - Incident and response – Jive has an incident response process designed to handle customer data incidents.

 - Training – All Jive employees are required to participate in security training.
-Employees with access to customer data are required to take additional security training.

 Certified Security Personnel